CDAT/cdms/docs/source/manual/cdms_2.rst

     >>> (&(id = bmrc*)(project = AMIP2))

-matches all objects with id starting with bmrc, and a project attribute with value ‘AMIP2’.
+Matches all objects with id starting with bmrc, and a project attribute with value ‘AMIP2’.

 Formally, search filters are strings defined as follows: